ttic-public-repos/LearnJava/README.md

 - Code exercises, so you can practice programming and debugging code, specifically:
   - One **DebugThis!** exercise where you fix problems with a broken program.
   - Two **Challenge Activities** where you write a portion of code to complete a larger program.
-- The solutions to the code exercises, in case you get stuck and need to peek at the answers.
+- The solutions to the code exercises, in case you get stuck and need to peek at the answers. which me (nort3x) deleted on purpose! ask in rooms when you get stuck!

 To follow along with the lessons, you'll need to install NetBeans 8.
 You can download it here: